sxs-collaboration/spectre/docs/Installation/Installation.md

 [DockerHub](https://hub.docker.com/r/sxscollaboration/spectrebuildenv/) and can
 be used to build SpECTRE on a personal machine.

-**Note**: The Docker image is the recommended way of using SpECTRE on a personal Linux machine.
+**Note**: The Docker image or the Singularity image (see below) are the recommended ways of using SpECTRE on a personal Linux machine.
 Because of the wide variety of operating systems available today it is not possible for us to support all configurations.
-However, using Spack as outlined below is a supported alternative to Docker images.
+However, using Spack as outlined below is a supported alternative to Docker or Singularity images.

 **Note**: If you have SELinux active on your system you must figure out how to enable sharing files with the host